 “It’s not just PFOA, it’s not just this location in West Virginia” – Rob Bilott

-The new Hollywood film ‘Dark Waters’ tells the real-life story of Rob Bilott, the lawyer who took on chemical giant DuPont after discovering that the company was polluting drinking water with the harmful chemical PFOA (also referred to as C8 in the film).
+The Hollywood film ‘Dark Waters’ tells the real-life story of Rob Bilott, the lawyer who took on chemical giant DuPont after discovering that the company was polluting drinking water with the harmful chemical PFOA (also referred to as C8 in the film).

 Starring actor Mark Ruffalo and directed by Todd Haynes, the film depicts Bilott’s discovery and his more than 15 year-long fight to secure compensation for the thousands of people affected.